"The measure of a man is what he does with power."

 What True Power Is

-Grounded presence: The ability to stay here, in your body and heart, even when things are intense or uncertain.
+Grounded presence: The ability to stay here, in our bodies and hearts, even when things are intense or uncertain.

-Capacity to act: You can make decisions, set limits, and take risks.
-You respond instead of react.
+Capacity to act: We can make decisions, set limits, and take risks.
+We respond instead of react.

-Service, not self-inflation: You use your position and gifts to benefit others as well as yourself.
+Service, not self-inflation: We use our position and gifts to benefit others as well as ourselves.

-Integrity in action: Your behavior matches your deeper values.
-What you promise, you actually deliver.
+Integrity in action: Our behavior matches our deeper values.
+What we promise, we deliver.

 This is power with, not power over.
 It strengthens others instead of shrinking them.